RocketDerp/April14_2025/Quotes_Pile/Bluesky_2025A/Bluesky_Denial_2025-12-17.md

 &nbsp;

-War and Peace in Global Bluesky WWW... **"these people are just gullible"**, sure.
+War and Peace in Global Bluesky \W\W\W... **"these people are just gullible"**, sure.
 But NOT YOU on Bluesky, right?
 Just the WOMAN who is being mocked with "LOL", Americans are dumb and got fucked over by Trump - cheer-leading!
 People cheering on as amusement that USA people have fallen for { Trump, Murdoch, MAGA, Putin } bullshit.

 &nbsp;